 Step 6: Terminate your lease agreement.

 It may be necessary for you to simply terminate your lease rather than trying to address or resolve the violations with your landlord.
 If you choose to terminate your lease before the end of your term, most states allow you to do so without penalty provided that the property has become uninhabitable or the landlord has violated your right to privacy.

 The termination of your lease agreement for violations is separate from the standard early lease termination provisions as laid out in your lease; don’t allow your landlord to demand the prescribed notice and payment that would otherwise be expected.
 It’s best to consult with an attorney to make sure you’re meeting the standard for breaking your lease early to ensure you won’t be held liable for additional costs or penalties.

-LegalShield’s Landlord-Tenant attorneys are here to help!
+LegalShield’s Landlord-Tenant lawyers are here to help!

 Many tenants may be nervous to push back against landlords and assert their rights, unsure about their legal grounds to do so.
 With a LegalShield legal plan, you can talk with an attorney for expert advice on how to handle tenant rights issues; have your lease agreement reviewed; and access support for writing letters; all to make sure your tenant rights are protected.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract at www.legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
 Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.